23/resumable.js/README.md

 * `.support` A boolean value indicator whether or not Resumable.js is supported by the current browser.
 * `.opts` A hash object of the configuration of the Resumable.js instance.
 * `.files` An array of `ResumableFile` file objects added by the user (see full docs for this object type below).
+* `.browseNodes` An array of `input` nodes which trigger the file browsing dialog.
+* `.disabled` A boolean value indicating whether or not file selection and drag and drop are disabled.

 #### Methods